kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 ### CLI changes {#cli}

-You must upgrade `glooctl` before you upgrade Gloo Edge.
-Because `glooctl` can create resources in your cluster, such as with `glooctl add route`, you might have errors in Gloo Edge if you create resources with an older version of `glooctl`.
+You must upgrade `glooctl` before you upgrade Gloo Gateway.
+Because `glooctl` can create resources in your cluster, such as with `glooctl add route`, you might have errors in Gloo Gateway if you create resources with an older version of `glooctl`.

 As part of the 1.16 release, no CLI changes were introduced.
 <!--